StarRocks/starrocks/docs/administration/starrocks_on_aws.md

       ```

       - host:
-        You can find FE's private IP address according to the following steps:
+        You can find the FE's private IP address according to the following steps:

         1. From the AWS CloudFormation console, on the **Outputs** tab for `StarRocksClusterStack`, click the value for `FeLeaderInstance`.
         ![StarRocks_on_AWS_4](../assets/StarRocks_on_AWS_4.png)